siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

         }
     }

+    // Main class
     public class Main {
         public static void main(String[] args) {
+            // Create an object of the subclass
+            Car myCar = new Car();

+            // Using methods from the abstract class myCar.start();   // Output: Car started.
+            myCar.stop();    // Output: Vehicle stopped.

-            Drivable myCar = new Car(); // Creating an instance of Car myCar.accelerate();        // Output: Car is accelerating.
+            // Using methods from the Drivable interface myCar.accelerate(); // Output: Car is accelerating.
             myCar.brake();      // Output: Car is braking.
         }
     }
     ```

 ## 3. Encapsulation
-Encapsulation is a core principle of Object-Oriented Programming (OOP) that involves bundling the data (attributes) and methods (functions) that operate on the data into a single unit, typically a class.
-It restricts direct access to some of the object's components, which can prevent the accidental modification of data and ensure a controlled way of accessing and updating it.
+Encapsulation is a core principle of Object-Oriented Programming (OOP) that involves bundling the data (attributes) and methods (functions) into a single unit, typically a class.
+It restricts direct access to some of the object's components.

-**Real-Life Example:**
-- Consider a capsule that contains a mix of several medicines.
-The individual medicines are hidden within the capsule, and the user interacts only with the external form of the capsule without knowing the specifics of the contents.
-Similarly, encapsulation in programming hides the internal details and exposes only necessary information through a controlled interface.

 ### Achieving Encapsulation in Java

-To achieve encapsulation in Java, follow these steps:

 i. **Declare Variables as Private**: Make the data members (variables) of the class private to restrict direct access from outside the class.
 ii. **Provide Public Getters and Setters**: Define public methods (getters and setters) to access and update the private variables.
 This allows controlled access to the data.

 **Advantages of Encapsulation:**
 - **Control Over Data**: You can add logic to setter methods to validate data before setting it, ensuring that only valid data is stored.
 - **Data Hiding**: By making data members private, you hide the internal state of the object from the outside world, protecting it from unintended interference.
-- **Easy to Test**: Encapsulated classes can be easily tested in isolation, as their data is controlled through well-defined methods.

 - **Example:**
     ```java
     // Encapsulated class
-    public class Person {
+    public class Vehicle {
         // Private variables
-        private String name;
+        private String brand;
-        private int age;
+        private int speed;

         // Public constructor
-        public Person(String name, int age) {
+        public Vehicle(String brand, int speed) {
-            this.name = name;
+            this.brand = brand;
-            setAge(age); // Using setter to enforce validation }
+            setSpeed(speed); // Using setter to enforce validation }

-        // Getter for name
+        // Getter for brand
-        public String getName() {
+        public String getBrand() {
-            return name;
+            return brand;
         }

-        // Setter for name
+        // Setter for brand
-        public void setName(String name) {
+        public void setBrand(String brand) {
-            this.name = name;
+            this.brand = brand;
         }

-        // Getter for age
+        // Getter for speed
-        public int getAge() {
+        public int getSpeed() {
-            return age;
+            return speed;
         }

-        // Setter for age with validation
+        // Setter for speed with validation
-        public void setAge(int age) {
+        public void setSpeed(int speed) {
-            if (age > 0) { // Validation logic
+            if (speed >= 0) { // Validation logic
-                this.age = age;
+                this.speed = speed;
             } else {
-                System.out.println("Age must be positive.");
+                System.out.println("Speed must be non-negative.");
             }
         }
     }

-    public class Main {
+    // Main class to test the Vehicle class public class Main {
         public static void main(String[] args) {
-            // Creating an object of the Person class Person person = new Person("John Doe", 30);
+            // Creating an object of the Vehicle class Vehicle vehicle = new Vehicle("Toyota", 120);

-            // Accessing and modifying data through getters and setters System.out.println("Name: " + person.getName()); // Output: Name: John Doe
+            // Accessing and modifying data through getters and setters System.out.println("Brand: " + vehicle.getBrand()); // Output: Brand: Toyota
-            System.out.println("Age: " + person.getAge());   // Output: Age: 30
+            System.out.println("Speed: " + vehicle.getSpeed() + " km/h"); // Output: Speed: 120 km/h

-            // Updating age
+            // Updating speed
-            person.setAge(35);
+            vehicle.setSpeed(150);
-            System.out.println("Updated Age: " + person.getAge()); // Output: Updated Age: 35
+            System.out.println("Updated Speed: " + vehicle.getSpeed() + " km/h"); // Output: Updated Speed: 150 km/h

-            // Attempting to set an invalid age person.setAge(-5); // Output: Age must be positive.
+            // Attempting to set an invalid speed vehicle.setSpeed(-10); // Output: Speed must be non-negative.
         }
     }
     ```